DIBSTER-Archives/clashofclans.js/README.md

 This package backend is a copy of [brawlstars.js](https://github.com/dannyhpy/brawlstars-nodejs).
 Full credits go to Danny for making a easy to use backend.

 Dest for partial backend.

+# THIS PROJECT IS NO LONGER ACTIVE, I HAVE DELETED THE NPM PACKAGE FROM THE REGISTER.